-I don’t love everything the above image (I don’t do holes in my jeans and I hate mustard yellow) but there’s a casual yet elegant vibe, bold colors and an “I like looking pretty but I don’t take myself too seriously” vibe that I like.
+Now I don’t love everything about the above image (I don’t do holes in my jeans and I hate mustard yellow) but there’s a casual yet elegant vibe, bold colors and an “I like looking pretty but I don’t take myself too seriously” vibe that I like.

 Plus, for my life right now, sitting barefoot on the coach is a wonderful depiction of how I want to spend my time–relaxed, open and settled in.
 I could volunteer at the boys’ school or teach a class in an outfit like this.
 My wardrobe needs that kind of flexibility.

-Plus the windows, the mug, the bracelets…they’re all very “me” and represent how I want to walk (or in this case, sit) through life.
+Also there are the windows, the mug, the bracelets…they’re all very “me” and represent how I want to walk (or in this case, sit) through life.